Toast

 Don't

-• Don't use toasts for critical information that requires acknowledgment—use a dialog instead
+• Don't use toasts for critical information that requires acknowledgment — use a dialog instead

-• Don't show multiple toasts in rapid succession—batch or debounce them
+• Don't show multiple toasts in rapid succession — batch or debounce them

-• Don't use toasts for persistent information—use banners or alerts
+• Don't use toasts for persistent information — use banners or alerts

-• Don't make toast messages too long—keep them scannable
+• Don't make toast messages too long — keep them scannable

-• Don't rely solely on toasts for error handling—ensure errors are also logged
+• Don't rely solely on toasts for error handling — ensure errors are also logged

 PreviousTabs

-© 2026 Rogo Technologies Inc.
+Made in NYC© 2026 Rogo Technologies Inc.